zeus-health/ctw-component-library/scripts/prefixer/README.md

 ## How

-[prefixer.ts](prefixer.ts) generates a mapping of original CSS class names to their prefixed versions based on the CSS files in `/src`.
+A package generates a mapping of original CSS class names based on the CSS files in `/src`.
+Then the script reads these and replaces them with prefixed versions in each file.
-Then, [prefixer_apply](prefixer_apply.ts) applies the mapping to the files in the directory.

 ## Limitations